 Family dynamics is a comprehensive personal education program designed to provide information in a structured manner.
 Mandated by Georgia law, Family Dynamics includes topics such as the family, peer pressure, the dangers of illegal drug use, and personal safety.
-You will receive the outline for the unit to be studied at your child's grade level.
+You will receive the outline for the unit to be studied at your child's grade level from the Guidance Department.